fruitbatinshades/FlitAndBob/src/Levels/Creating Levels.md

 | `Name` | `Box` | A tile with a name of `Box` will be converted to a box object |
 | `Type` | blank, `Flit` or `Bob` | if this is not blank it will create a box that only Flit/Bob can lift |

-#### Switches (Tile Layer)
+#### InteractionTiles (Tile Layer)
-Switches are the graphical representation of effects and actions.
+InteractionTiles are the graphical representation of effects and actions.
 They need to come from the `Components` tileset as we map the tiles to actions in the code.

 They should have a matching rectangle in the `Interaction` layer.
 This allows us to create multiple targets and areas that are affected.